yrm2017/yrm2017.github.io/_includes/home.md

 overview of the field, introducing the theoretical framework, state-of-the-art methods and open questions.

-One day will be dedicated to researchers from the private sector giving the participants the opportunity to discover research outside the academia.
+In addition to the scientific sessions, the meeting will include a session on **the future of scientific publishing** as well as one day dedicated to **talks by researchers from the private sector**, who will share their experience of working in a non-academic setting.